yahiatarek/Gemography-Front-end-Coding-Challenge---using-Github-API/README.md

 - ngx-pagination (infinite-scroll).
 - ngx-spinner (for loading effects).
 - Styled-components (basic CSS, Bootstrap grid).
-- Angular material was used to create the Navbar, Ripple effect and the dividers.
+- Angular material UI was used to create the Navbar, Ripple effect and the dividers.
 - Axios to send asynchronous HTTP request to GitHub REST API.
 - JS Date Object to handle dates.
 - A Button to scroll back up the window.